 Either way, someone needs to turn off the tunes orchestrating this game of musical chairs.

 Because the first time history repeats itself it’s tragedy, and the second time it’s farce.
-And the fifth time it’s a national disgrace.
+And the fourth time it’s a national disgrace.